Grigorius/PubSubJS/README.md

     PubSub.unsubscribe(token);
 });
 ```
-So you clean-up after leaving a controller or when destroyind a directive ...
+So you clean-up after leaving a controller or when destroying a directive ...

 ####Example:
 ````html